BladimirP/URL-Shortener/Readme.md

 ├── front/     # Frontend application built with React
 ```

+### 🔧 `api/` – Backend (Python + FastAPI + PostgreSQL)

+The `api` directory contains the backend service responsible for:

+- Handling URL creation and redirection logic.
+- Communicating with a **PostgreSQL** database to store and retrieve data.
+- Serving a RESTful API via **FastAPI**.

+For more details on API endpoints, environment setup, and database configuration, check the `api/README.md`.

 ### 🖥️ `front/` – Frontend (React + Vite + TailwindCSS)

 The `front` directory contains the frontend user interface of the application.